CS241 Tool Summary

 marmoset_submit

-For many problems you will just be submitting a single file, but you can provide multiple files on the command line, for example if your solution for a question is split into several modules.
+For many problems you will just be submitting a single file, but you can provide multiple files on the command line.
+For example, if your solution for a question is split into several modules, you can submit those modules together as long as your main required executable is still present.
 In this course, even if the assignment only specifies one particular file name, you are allowed to submit other files alongside the one with that name.
-For C++ programs, Marmoset will simply pass all the .cc files you submit to the compiler; a Makefile is not needed, and in fact any Makefile you submit will be ignored.
+For C++ programs, Marmoset will simply pass all .cc files you submit to the compiler; a Makefile is not needed, and in fact any Makefile you submit will be ignored.
 (This is specific to the way CS241's Marmoset scripts are set up and may not apply to other courses.)

 Note that this is just a wrapper script for the command /u/cs_build/bin/marmoset_submit.
 You can use the /u/cs_build/bin/marmoset_submit command directly without running the CS241 setup command.
 You can also use marmoset_submit (whether through our wrapper script or directly using the cs_build command) in other courses that use Marmoset by just replacing CS241 with that course name.